City tours

 Description

-The Crespi Village is a Unesco World Heritage Site.
+Crespi Village is a UNESCO World Heritage Site.

-The navigation then continues until reaching Consesa di Trezzo where there is a sanctuary built along a stream to obtain divine protection from any damage that could occur due to bad weather.
+The navigation ends in Concesa di Trezzo, where there is a sanctuary built along a watercourse to invoke divine protection from storms and bad weather.

-The church is very artistic, although not particularly large.
-It is also possible to see the large adjoining garden, cared for by the Carmelite friars.
+The church is very artistic, even if not particularly large.
+You can also visit the large garden, carefully maintained by the Carmelite friars.

 Did you know that …?